Mastodon

 virt-install --name devopsmagic --memory 2048 --vcpus 4 --disk /home/andrei/libvirt/debian-13-devops-amd64.raw --cloud-init user-data=/home/andrei/libvirt/cloud-init.yaml --network bridge=virbr0 --os-variant debian13

-The previous if run in Linux will automatically open the console ;).
+The previous if run in Linux will automatically open the console ;) into the machine.

 Internet issues in VM?